-&lt;sup>170 Id. ("[S]ection 12004(a)(5) of the [Bipartisan Safer Communities] Act, . . . directs the Commission to consider an amendment accounting for straw purchasers with mitigating circumstances.).
+&lt;sup>175 Id. ("[S]ection 12004(a)(5) of the [Bipartisan Safer Communities] Act, . . . directs the Commission to consider an amendment accounting for straw purchasers with mitigating circumstances.).
 Additionally, "[t]he amendment also deletes Application Note 15, which provided for a downward departure for certain straw purchasers, because subsection (b)(9) provides a reduction with broader criteria."
 Id.

 USSG §2K2.1(b)(9)(A)-(B).
 Specifically, the defendant must have no "more than 1 criminal history point, as determined under §4A1.1 (Criminal History Category) and §4A1.2 (Definitions and Instructions for Computing Criminal History), read together, before application of subsection (b) of §4A1.3 (Departures Based on Inadequacy of Criminal History Category)."
 Id.

-&lt;sup>172 USSG §2K2.1(b)(9)(C).
+The Commission recently promulgated an amendment that deletes departures from the guidelines, including the reference to §4A1.3 in §2K2.1(b)(9)(B).
+See Amendment 5 of the amendments submitted by the Commission to Congress on April 30, 2025, 90 FR 19798 (May 9, 2025).
+Absent congressional action to the contrary, the amendment will become effective November 1, 2025.